nattse/ReversalLearning/README.md

-# Reversal Learning/Conditioning
+# Overview
+Behavioral tasks such as sign tracking and reversal learning are complex both in the information they provide and in the methodology/protocols they can require.
+As such, we wanted to gain better control over data collection (e.g. sampling frequency, video quality and framerate) while at the same time making the application of protocols more human-readable.
+In order to accomplish these tasks, we have created our own operant conditioning chambers.
+Protocol instructions and instrument readings are routed through an Arduino to a single laptop that time-syncs the data with high-resolution video capture.

-The objective of this code repository is to give orders to and recieve information from multiple instruments in order to test rodent cue-reward associations in a dynamic manner.
+The objective of this specific code repository is to test rodent reversal learning.

 ## First time setup
 These instructions assume you have downloaded this repository, the necessary packages, and the Arduino IDE.